Fulbright Scholars #

 Memory: Its lingering effects, selectivity, subjectivity and lack of reliability.

-Appearance and reality: Hughes ponders his first impressions and whether there were any warning signs of what was to come or was their mutual attraction merely the result of youthful impetuosity.
+Appearance and reality: Hughes ponders his first impressions and whether were any warning signs of what was to come or was their mutual attraction merely the result of youthful impetuosity.

 The suggestion that appearances can be deceptive is conveyed in the phrase about her Veronica Lake bang (fringe) “what it hid.
 It would appear blond.”
 Together with the American “grin for the camera” contrasts the superficial confidence of the Americans with the uptight restrained British aloofness.